8 Activities for teaching slang

 read more »

-7 ideas for fun grammar revisions
+7 Ideas for fun grammar revisions

 We know how difficult it can be to prepare grammar revision activities without them being boring or repetitive.
 In this article we have 7 ideas for fun grammar revisions that don’t involve worksheets (well, except for one, but we made it fun!).